 Klimt’s paintings have brought some of the highest prices ever recorded for individual works of art.

-The Kiss by Klimt: description and meaning
+The Kiss: description and meaning

 The Kiss, Klimt’s most famous painting, was realised between 1907-08, the highpoint of Klimt “Golden Period,” when he painted a number of works in a similar gilded style.